Audi A8: Introduction

 In 1999, Audi's flagship received side curtain airbags, new colours, and restructuring of option packages.
 The North American "warm weather package" added a solar sunroof which allows the interior ventilation fans to run, keeping the interior cool while the car is parked with the engine turned off.
 Changes to all models included a larger passenger-side mirror, and a first aid kit located in the rear centre armrest.

 In 1999 for the 2000 model year came a minor front-end restyle, with new, larger, clear headlights, a revised grille, and lower front valance with standard projection fog lamps.
-On the interior, the seats received a new, horizontal stitch pattern.
+In the interior, the seats received a new, horizontal stitch pattern.
 Also, the 3.7-litre V8 FWD model was dropped, leaving the 2.8 V6 model and the long-wheelbase and short-wheelbase 4.2-litre quattro.
 These restyled cars also featured revised external door handles and an integrated radio antenna.
 For 2000, the North American A8 line-up was expanded to include the A8 L.

 In 2001, Audi introduced its new W12 engine, a compact 6.0-litre unit developed by effectively mating two VR6 engines together at the crankshaft.
 The engine quickly became available in the A8, though only to European and Asian customers.
 From its introduction through its discontinuation in 2003, only 750 of the D2 "W12" models were produced.
 2001 also marked the debut of the high-performance S8 variant in North American markets.
-It produced 360hp.
+It produced 360 hp.

 In 2002, the A8 L received standard xenon high-intensity discharge lamp (HID) headlights, and a heated steering wheel.
 A tyre pressure monitoring system (TPMS), an updated Symphony II stereo, and new exterior colours were also added.
 For 2002, all A8 variants received a trunk/boot interior release lever to facilitate escape in the event an individual became trapped within.

-Factory production of this generation ceased at Number 105,092 on August 4, 2002.
+Factory production of this generation ceased at Number 105,092 on 4 August 2002.